Skip to page content

 What are these injuries?

-Both a fractured clavicle and an AC joint injury usually happen when you fall onto the edge of your shoulder or due to a collision with another player during contact sports such as rugby or football.
+Both a fractured clavicle and an AC joint injury usually happen when you fall onto the edge of your shoulder during sport such as rugby or football.
+It can also happen if you fall with your arm outstretched.

 What is a fractured clavicle?